potassco/telingo/README.md

 # Telingo

 `Telingo` is a solver for temporal programs.
+It leaverages `clingo`'s input language and scripting cababilities to parse and solve programs with temporal formulas.
+As such the input of `telingo` is valid `clingo` input supporting all clingo language features like for example aggregates; only the way programs are grounded and solved is adjusted.

 # Usage